freethenation/JSUnify/README.md

 else { console.log("sue is NOT a man!") }
 ```

-Ok, I think the queries above are farily obvious.
+Ok, I think the queries above are fairly obvious.
 In the first example we are asking if there is a man in named frank aka `man("frank")`.
 There is so the console should display "frank is a man!".
 The second example asks if there is a man named sue.
 There is not so "sue is NOT a man!" is written to the console.

 ### A note about the `$jsunify` function

-As mentioned before JSUnify includes a compier.
+As mentioned before JSUnify includes a complier.
 The compiler is optional and does not have to be used but provides syntactic sugar making significantly easer to write and read JSUnify programs.
 The `$jsunify` function is a flag that tells the compiler to process the code inside of the `$jsunify` function call.
 If the code inside of the `$jsunify` function call is an anonymous function then the code is compiled to a JSUnify program.
 If the code is simply an expression it is compiled to JSUnify's json format.
 This is mainly used to create quires.

 ### Example 2